 Here is a step-by-step guide for installing npt fittings:

 - Hand-Tighten First: Start by hand to avoid cross-threading.
-Proper alignment prevents misalignment and future leak.
+If it does not run smoothly, stop and verify thread standard and condition.

 Tip: Never back off an installed fitting to correct alignment.
-This disrupts the sealant and can cause leaks.
+This disrupts the sealant film and commonly creates leaks.

 Maintenance and Inspection